xd009642/xd-tts/slides/melgen.typ

  - ORT API is lower level, harder to use
  - But being able to specify inputs by name is really nice!
- - Both have us using ndarray but tract forces wrapping it into their Tensor and TValue types
+ - Both have us using ndarray but tract forces wrapping it into their `Tensor` and `TValue` types
- - Tract feels more idiomatic Rust and is easier to use, but Tensor vs TValue adds friction.
+ - Tract feels more idiomatic Rust and is easier to use, but `Tensor` vs `TValue` adds friction.
-]

-#slide[
-  == Changes

-  - So after export inference is different in our Rust code
-  - We need to manually run the decoder iter
-  - We also need to maintain the state each loop
-  - The dynamic input dimension is now fixed because of JIT tracing
-  - This means the mask input has to be changed from the Python implementation
-  - The outputs between Python and Rust don't look the same ]

-#focus-slide[
-  == But They Look Close!
-]

-#slide[
-  #align(center)[#image("images/melgen_py_vs_rust.svg")]
 ]

 #slide[